vhchau20/Leetcode/README.md

 # Leetcode

 ## Medium
-347M-TopKFrequentElements solved using dictionary and sorting to get O(nlogn) (Try using heap)
+347M-TopKFrequentElements solved using dictionary and sorting to get O(nlogn) (Try using heap to get O(n))